vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   nebula> SET VARIABLES read_only=true;
   ```

-3. Log into the secondary cluster, disable read-only, and remove the old drainer.
+3. Log into the slave cluster, disable read-only, and remove the old drainer.

   ```ngql
   nebula> USE replication_basketballplayer;